DELF A1 speaking test

 Then, you have 10 minutes to prepare parts 2 and 3.
 When your preparation is over, the supervisor will invite you to go to the oral examination room with the two examiners.
 One of the examiners will be the examiner-actor.
 It is him who will interact with you.
 The other examiner will be the examiner-observer.
 He will stand back and will take notes.
 He will not intervene during the speaking test.
 His job as an observer will be useful during the consultation with the examiner-actor to assess your oral production.
 So, do not be surprised if only one of the two examiners ask you questions.
 It is normal.

 After your installation in the speaking test room, the examiner-actor will ask you for your notification and your proof of identity.
-Then, he will remind you the proceedings of DELF A1 oral production.
+Then, he will remind you of the proceedings of DELF A1 oral production.
 Then, he will introduce the first part by saying one or two sentences in French like: "Nous allons commencer par la 1ère partie, l'entretien dirigé.
 Je vous pose des questions et vous répondez.".
 That means: “We are going to start the first part, the guided conversation.
 I ask you questions and you answer.”

 The 3 parts of DELF A1 speaking test

 The whole oral production is on 25 points.
-It is a quarter of the total mark of DELF A1 which is on 100.
+It is a quarter of the total mark of DELF A1 which is 100.
 Each other skill (listening, reading, writing) is also on 25 points.
 To get the diploma, you must have 50/100 minimum and get a minimum of 5/25 at each skill.
 If you get under 5 at one skill, it is a eliminatory mark even if you get 50/100 minimum at all.
 For example, if you get a total mark of 56/100 but you have 4/25 at one skill, you are eliminated. and you do not get the diploma.